learningDane/uninotes/content/file/Network Applications.md

 Note that an IMAP server holds state between sessions.
 ## 2.3 The Domain Name System (DNS) (2.4)
 *Problem*: internet hosts and routers have both
-- a IP address ([[IP]]), used for addressing datagrams
+- an IP address ([[IP]]), used for addressing datagrams
 - a "name", used by humans (like www.google.com)
 How do we map between IP address and name, and vice versa?
 *solution*: the DNS

-The ***Domain Name System*** (DNS) is a *distributed database* implemented in hierarchy of many *name servers*.
+The ***Domain Name System*** (DNS) is a *distributed database* implemented in a hierarchy of many *name servers*.
-Application-layer protocol: hosts and name servers communicate to *resolve* names (addres-name translation).
+It is an application-layer protocol: hosts and name servers communicate to *resolve* names (address-name translation), this keeps the complexity at the network's edge.

-***Registering*** a subdomain means linking it univocally to a IP address, registering it in the DNS database.
+***Registering*** a subdomain means linking it univocally to an IP address, registering it in the DNS database.
+### 2.3.1 ICANN
+The distributed DNS server is managed by  ***Internet Corporation for Assigned Names and Numbers*** (***ICANN***), which also defines what the **top layer domains*** are.
-### 2.3.1 DNS services (2.4.1)
+### 2.3.2 DNS services (2.4.1)
 - hostname to IP address **translation**
-- host *aliasing*
+- host **aliasing**:
+	- alias names for the **canonical hostname**
 - mail server aliasing
-- *load distribution*
-	- replicated web servers: many IP addresses correspond to one name
+- **load distribution**: replicated web servers: many IP addresses correspond to one name.
+When a client ask for the resolution for a hostname, the DNS server answers with the whole list of associated IP addresses, but each time in a different order, since the client normally goes for the first in the list.
-### 2.3.2 DNS structure
+### 2.3.3 DNS structure
 The DNS is a distributed, hierarchical database:
-- **ROOT**: root DNS servers
+- **ROOT**: the client queries the root DNS server to find the IP address of the Top level domain's DNS server
-- **TOP LEVEL DOMAIN**: .com DNS servers, .org DNS servers ecc
+- **TOP LEVEL DOMAIN**: the client queries the top level domain DNS server to find the address of the authoritative DNS server
-- **AUTHORITATIVE**: yahoo.com DNS servers, google.com DNS servers, pbs.org DNS servers ecc
-### 2.3.3 ICANN
-The distributed DNS server is managed by  ***Internet Corporation for Assigned Names and Numbers*** (***ICANN***), which also defines what the **top layer domains*** are.
+- **AUTHORITATIVE**: the client queries the authoritative DNS server to find the IP address for the desired link.

+A distributed structure was chosen because a centralized DNS:
+- doesn't scale
+- is a single point of failure (SPF)
+- cannot be near every host
+- cannot handle that much traffic volume (Comcast DNS servers serve 600B DNS queries per day)
+- cannot be easily maintained
+#### ROOT name servers
+These servers are the official contact-of-last-resort for name servers that cannot resolve the queried name.
+These are extremely important internet function, internet couldn't function without it.
+DNSSEC provides security: authentication and service integrity.

+The are 13 logical root name servers worldwide, each server is replicated many times (there are more than 200 root name server in the US alone).
+#### TLD name servers
+These servers are the ones responsible for resolving every top level domain (.com, .org, ecc) and every **Country Code Top Level Domains** (**CCTLD**s) (.it, .uk, ecc).

+For example:
+- Network Solutions is the authoritative registry for .com and .net TLDs
+- Educause is the authoritative registry for the .edu TLS
+- Registro.it is the authoritative registry for the .it CCTLD
+#### Authoritative DNS servers
+These servers are the organizations' own DNS server(s), providing authoritative hostname-to-IP mappings for the organization's name hosts.
+These can be maintained by the organization or a service provider.
-### 2.3.4 Local DNS name servers
+#### Local DNS name servers
-Also called *default name server*, these are installed into each ISP and they act as a sort of proxy DNS server, they have a local cache of recent name-to-address translations pairs, BUT it may be out of date!
+Also called *default name server*s, these are installed into each ISP and they act as a sort of proxy DNS server, they have a local cache of recent name-to-address translations pairs, BUT it may be out of date!
+When a host makes a DNS query it is sent to its local DNS server.

 >Local DNS servers use the user-server paradigm, but use **UDP** connections.
-### 2.3.5 Name resolution Approaches
+### 2.3.4 Name resolution Approaches
 #### Iterated Query
+The host first asks the local DNS server, which in turn contacts every required DNS server until resolution, the contacted servers reply with the name of the server to contact and the local DNS server executes.
+When the local DNS server has resolved the name, it replies to the host with the answer.

-The contacted server replies with a list of servers to contact This approach is better.
+This approach is better.
 #### Recursive Query
-Every contacted server asks the next.
+The host first asks the local DNS server, which in turn contacts the next server (the root), which then asks the next (TLD) eccetera, until resolution.
+Every contacted server asks the next, in a chain of queries and answers, until the authoritative server has the answer, at this point every server replies with the answer down the chain, until it arrives to the host.

-More load on the servers.
+More load on the servers, apart from the local DNS servers.
-### 2.3.6 DNS records
+### 2.3.5 DNS records (2.4.3)
+Once a name server learns a mapping, it **caches** it.
+Caches entries timeout and disappear after some time (TTL).
+Typically local name servers cache TLD servers mapping, as to put less stress on root name servers.
+Cached entries may be out-of-date, this is a best-effort name-to-address translation: if a hostname changes IP address, it may not be know Internet-wide until all TTLs expire.

 The DNS is a distributed database storing **resource records** (**RR**):
 ```
 RR format: (name, value, type, ttl)
 ```
-- type=A (address)
+- **type=A** (address)
 	- name is a hostname
-	- value is IP addres
+	- value is the associated IP address
-- type=NS (name system)
+- **type=NS** (name system)
 	- name is domain (what you enter in the search bar)
-	- value is hostname of authoritative name server for this domain
+	- value is the hostname of the authoritative name server for this domain
-- type=CNAME ("canonical name")
+- **type=CNAME** ("canonical name")
-	- name is alias name for some "canonical" name (the real name)
+	- name is an alias name for some "canonical" name (the real name)
-	- value is canonical name
+	- value is the canonical name for the alias
-- type=MX
+- **type=MX**
-	- value is name of mailserver associated with `name`
+	- value is the name of the mailserver associated with `name`
 - there are even more types
-### 2.3.7 DNS protocol messages
+### 2.3.6 DNS protocol messages
 DNS *query* and *reply* messages use the same format:
 - message header:
 	- identification: 16 bit number (ID) for query, reply uses the same number